Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Tiling for Edge Combination

 \section{Tiling for Edge Combination $a^2b^2c$}

-By Lemma \ref{edge_combo}, for an edge-to-edge tiling of the sphere by congruent pentagons with edge combination $a^2b^2c$, the pentagon is the first or the second of Figure \ref{edge_angle}.
-Moreover, in case the pentagon is a special tile in Lemma \ref{base_tile}, the first must be a $3^44$- or $3^45$-tile, and the vertex $H$ of degree $4$ or $5$ is the vertex where $\alpha$ is.
-Therefore our classification can be divided into four cases in Figure \ref{2a2bc_pentagon}, with the dot vertex being the vertex $H$ of the special tile.
-The case that there is a $3^5$-tile is part of the second pentagon, with the dot vertex having degree $3$.
-The detailed argument is in Section \ref{2a2bcCase2}.
-This means that there is no $3^5$-tile in Sections 4.1, 4.3, 4.4, 4.5.
-In particular, the dot vertex always has degree $4$ or $5$ in these sections, and by Lemma \ref{base_tile2}, we may assume $f\ge 24$ in these sections.
+This section is devoted to the classification of edge-to-edge tilings of the sphere by congruent pentagons with the edge combination $a^2b^2c$.
+By Lemma \ref{edge_combo}, the pentagon is the first of Figure \ref{pentagon}.
+We divide the classification into three cases in Figure \ref{2a2bc_pentagon}, according to the location of the vertex $H$ of a special tile (indicated by $\bullet$).
+In the first case, the degree of $H$ is $3,4$ or $5$.
+In the second and third cases, the degree of $H$ is $4$ or $5$.
+In other words, we do not need to consider $3^5$-tile in the second and third cases.

-Our strategy is to first tile the partial neighborhood in the fourth of Figure \ref{nhd}.
-Then we study the configuration around $H$, and further tile beyond the partial neighborhood if necessary.
-We will always start by assuming that the center tile $P_1$ is given by the pentagon in Figure \ref{2a2bc_pentagon}.
+Our strategy is to first tile the partial neighbourhood in the fourth of Figure \ref{nhd}.
+Then we study the configuration around $H$, and further tile beyond the partial neighbourhood if necessary.
+We will always start by assuming that the center tile $T_1$ is given by the pentagon in Figure \ref{2a2bc_pentagon}.